BBGMoura/obsidian-software/Projects/booking-system/booking-system.md

 - [ ] booking id and booking reference- instead of using booking id we use a bookign reference
 - [ ] get all rooms? if enum in frotnend, then if chang ein be then also need change in fe which could be bad but there is not plans to change the rooms so leave it
 - [ ] get class types -> for admin controller
+- [ ] I want to break up stuff into different classes sucha s - user and user detail, -booking and booking price? booking dance class and price is not necessary isndie the booking class

 ## Blocked